syeddanish41/wAlnut/README.md

    and payment data can be viewed [here](https://docs.google.com/spreadsheets/d/1GQoIOGFrmOWseQKszW8GSSTaCMKE_oxoxjhNWfERcCU/edit?usp=sharing).

-2. Sorry but you must meet these minimum requirements:
+2. You must meet these minimum requirements:
    - Know how to use Git & Github.com.
 If you don't know how I created a 1.5 hour playlist on how to use Git &
      Github [here](https://www.youtube.com/watch?v=44E8o-xuxWo&list=PLPXsMt57rLtgpwFBqZq4QKxrD9Hhc_8L4).